-Croatia has over 1000 islands and is widely known as a popular travel destination.
+Croatia has over 1000 islands and is widely known as a popular travel destination in Europe.
 Many come to Croatia in the summer months for sailing or family holidays, but we focus on the best swimming locations in Croatia.
 The water temperatures in the Adriatic sea, lakes and rivers reach up to 25C in the summer and this offers several opportunities for swimming.

 Criteria for best swimming locations in Croatia

 We have a long history of running our guided swimming holidays and we have researched and tested several of the best swimming locations in Croatia from south to north.
 During the summer months from June to September, several bays, ports and coastlines become significantly busier with boat traffic which puts swimmers at higher risk when in the water.
 Despite Croatia being under EU maritime laws, we hear that boat accidents happen every year.

 Before getting into any water for a swim, we recommend you know your limits and take appropriate safety precautions.
 Check the weather beforehand, stay close to the shore, be aware of boat traffic and other hazards, wear bright hats and use a tow float for extra visibility to boats.
 For optimum safety and peace of mind, you can join our organised 7-day Croatia swimming holiday trip near Sibenik or our shorter 5-day Croatian swimming vacation at Korcula island in southern Dalmatia.